cloudfoundry/diego-release/README.md

 Now you can either run the DATs or deploy your own app.

+> If you wish to run all of the diego jobs on a single VM, you can replace the
+> `manifest-generation/bosh-lite-stubs/instance-count-overrides.yml` stub with
+> the `manifest-generation/bosh-lite-stubs/colocated-instance-count-overrides.yml`
+> stub.

 ---
 ###<a name="smokes-and-dats"></a> Running Smoke Tests & DATs